saart/PandoraTrace/README.md

 ### Comparing Traces

-PandoraTrace provides a robust comparison framework for analyzing baseline and synthetic traces using SQL queries and Wasserstein distance metrics.
+PandoraTrace provides a robust comparison framework for analyzing two traces (e.g. a baseline and a synthetic trace) using SQL queries and Wasserstein distance metrics.

 #### Basic Implementation